 ** Please note that due to the future re-location of all services at the Royal National Hospital for Rheumatic Diseases, we are currently unable to accommodate professional visitors to the CRPS or CCLERS team or in-patient programme.
-We anticipate moving in Autumn 2019, so limited opportunities to visit will be available once we are situated in our new premises **
+We anticipate moving in Autumn 2019, so limited opportunities to visit will be available after this once we are settled in our new premises **

 Visitor opportunities are dependent upon our levels of activity throughout the year.
 Visits don’t usually offer any form of hands-on patient contact, but they may include an opportunity to observe clinical work (subject to patient consent).